damianesteban/braintree-node/README.md

 1. Run the following:
 `npm install --save braintree-js`

 2. instantiate the gateway, passing in a configuration object.
-In lieu of `braintree.Environment.Production` or `braintree.Environment.Production`, just set the environment property on your configuration object to the string of the environment you want, like so:
+In lieu of `braintree.Environment.Sandbox` or `braintree.Environment.Production`, just set the environment property on your configuration object to the string of the environment you want, like so:

 ```
 var config = {